Greek bailout wish-list sets up showdown with Europe

 Syriza, which came a strong second in Sunday's election - a re-run of the May 6 vote that produced stalemate - will keep the government under constant pressure.

-The streets of Athens are scarred by repeated violent protests against the austerity programme.
-Almost a quarter of the Greek workforce is now jobless and living standards have plummeted.
+The streets of Athens are scarred by repeated violent protests against the austerity program.
+Almost a quarter of the Greek workforce is now jobless and living standards have plummeted. ($1 = 0.7873 euros)

 (Additional reporting by George Georgiopoulos, Renee Maltezou and Karolina Tagaris; Writing by Matt Robinson; Editing by Barry Moody and David Stamp)